CosmicFinisher/CosmicLexicon.Foundation/docs/research/high_level_test_strategy_report.md

 The following types of acceptance tests will be implemented:

-*   **Module-Level Tests:** These tests will focus on individual modules within the OpenEchoSystem.Core library, validating their core functionality and ensuring they meet their design specifications.
+*   **Module-Level Tests:** These tests will focus on individual modules within the ConsmicLexicon.Foundation library, validating their core functionality and ensuring they meet their design specifications.
 *   **Integration Tests:** These tests will validate the interactions between different modules, ensuring they work together seamlessly.
 *   **End-to-End Tests:** These tests will simulate real-life scenarios, validating the entire workflow from start to finish.